Detroit Zoo: Holden Reptile Conservation Center

 Opened as the Holden Museum of Living Reptiles in 1960, the Holden Reptile Conservation Center is home to 150 reptiles representing 70 species, 45 percent of which are considered threatened or endangered in the wild.

 Edward Mardigian Sr. River Otter Habitat

 The Edward Mardigian Sr. River Otter Habitat provides a habitat for North American river otters and features a 9,000-gallon pool with a waterfall and waterslide.
 The pool is enclosed on one side by a glass wall, on the other side of which is an observation building.
 The habitat affords visitors – including small children – an eye-level view of the otters as they swim.

 Polk Penguin Conservation Center

 Inside viewing area of the Polk Penguin Conservation Center.

-The Polk Penguin Conservation Center (PPCC), opened in April 2016, is the largest center for penguins in the world and was awarded the 2017 Exhibit Award by the Association of Zoos and Aquariums for excellence in exhibit design.
+The Polk Penguin Conservation Center (PPCC), opened in April 2016, replacing the previous Penguinarium.
+It is the largest center for penguins in the world and was awarded the 2017 Exhibit Award by the Association of Zoos and Aquariums for excellence in exhibit design.
 The PPCC was closed for waterproofing repairs from September 2019 to February 14, 2022.